pbstrein/docs/content/docs/reference/pkg/gcp/compute/projectmetadataitem.md

 Manages a single key/value pair on metadata common to all instances for a project in GCE.
-Using `gcp.compute.ProjectMetadataItem` lets you manage a single key/value setting with this provider rather than the entire project metadata map.
+Using `gcp.compute.ProjectMetadataItem` lets you manage a single key/value setting in the provider rather than the entire project metadata map.

 ## Example Usage